METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

   * Add innodb_buffer_pool_size=512M as the first line in that section
 5. Save the file
 6. Restart your computer
-7. Run the following on the command prompt `mysql -u openmrs -p -e "SHOW GLOBAL VARIABLES LIKE 'innodb_buffer_pool_size'"` which will show 536870912
+7. Run the following on the command prompt `mysql -u openmrs -p -e "SHOW GLOBAL VARIABLES LIKE 'innodb_buffer_pool_size'"` which will show 536870912 which means the variable has been changed
 8. Start the import again

 ### Common Troubleshooting Tips